MaJiKer

 Matthew Ker, known by his stage name MaJiKer, is a British songwriter-producer and performer.
-He resides in London and works internationally, having lived for many years in Paris, France.
+Born in Birmingham, he resides in London and works internationally, having lived for many years in Paris.

 Music career

 Collaborations

 MaJiKer has worked extensively as a songwriter-producer and live performer, with a special interest in vocal production and co-writing material.

 After graduating from Dartington College of Arts, MaJiKer produced the double platinum-selling album Le Fil with French singer/songwriter Camille and the pair collaborated again when producing and co-writing its platinum-selling follow-up Music Hole.
 He performed on stage with Camille on her international tour for Le Fil during 2005–2006 and was musical director and performer on the Music Hole tour in 2008-2009.
 MaJiKer also co-wrote songs with Camille for her albums Ilo Veyou (2011) and Ouï (2017).
 His work with Camille has won awards including the Prix Constantin, several Victoires de la Musique and BBC Radio 3 Awards for World Music.

 In 2010, he collaborated with producer Valgeir Sigurdsson on the arrangements for the debut album by Italian artist Erica Mou, with whom he subsequently toured internationally.

 His other studio collaborations have included artists such as Emmelie de Forest, David Byrne and Fatboy Slim, You Are Wolf, Zaza Fournier, juice vocal ensemble, Melissa Laveaux, Maya Barsony, and China Moses.
 He has remixed artists including Fever Ray, Nico Muhly, Jenny Wilson, Melnyk, Temposhark, Nicolette and Client.

 In 2017 MaJiKer performed as the beatbox soloist in Anna Meredith's Concerto for Beatboxer and Orchestra with the Southbank Sinfonia.

 After signing a publishing deal with Universal Music Publishing he started regularly co-writing songs with other artists, songwriters and producers.
 American singer-songwriter Allyson Ezell became a frequent collaborator, and together they wrote the English version of Mercy by Madame Monsieur (which become France entry in the Eurovision Song Contest 2018), as well as songs for electronic acts Jabberwocky, Namic, Les Gordon, Joyzu and TEPR.

 In 2018, he directed vocalists for the spoof charity song 'Save Our Trolls' for BBC Radio 4's Woman's Hour which featured performances by Charlotte Church, Miranda Hart, Edith Bowman and Andy Serkis.

 In late 2019, he collaborated with beatbox collective Berywam, co-producing and co-writing tracks on the debut album.